taosdata/TDengine/docs-en/14-reference/13-schemaless/13-schemaless.md

 st,t1=3,t2=4,t3=t3 c1=3i64,c5="passit" 1626006833640000000
 ```

-The first line of the line protocol parsing will declare column c5 is a BINARY(4) field, the second line data write will extract column c5 is still a BINARY column.
-Still, its width is 6, then you need to increase the width of the BINARY field to be able to accommodate the new string.
+The first line of the line protocol parsing will declare column c5 is a BINARY(4) field.
+The second line data write will parse column c5 as a BINARY column.
+But in the second line, c5's width is 6 so you need to increase the width of the BINARY field to be able to accommodate the new string.

 ```json
 st,t1=3,t2=4,t3=t3 c1=3i64 1626006833639000000